-When displaying your work online as a painter, it’s important that your portfolio website looks like a solo gallery exhibition.
-It’s a virtual white cube with a limited amount of works you can put on the walls.
-If there’s too many paintings, and it starts to feel crowded.
-Curating your work to key and you want to make sure that the work best represents your painting practice.
+When displaying your creativity online as a painter, it’s important that your website looks like a solo gallery exhibition.
+Or, in other words, it’s a virtual white cube with limited wall space.
+Too many paintings make it feel crowded.
+If there are too few, people may lose interest.
+Curating your work to showcase your best paintings is crucial.

 Natalie Petrosky